 Pay as you go: The employer will work with the contractor to establish key milestones for the project.
 As each milestone is reached, the contractor will receive a certain portion of the total pay.
 This option is ideal for longer projects with a clear scope and measurable milestones.
-Pay as you go may not be the best choice if the project is short or milestones are not easily tracked and measured.
+It may not be the best choice if the project is short-term or the milestones can’t be easily tracked and measured.

-Upfront payment: The employer provides the full payment before the independent contractor starts the project.
+Upfront payment: The employer makes the full payment before the independent contractor starts the project.
 This is the best option for employers who can afford to pay for the project upfront and can develop a strong relationship with contractors.
-You might consider this if you are familiar with the independent contractor’s work and are looking to maintain a positive long term relationship with them.
+You might consider this if you’re familiar with the independent contractor’s work and are looking to maintain a positive long-term relationship with them.

 Escrow options such as Paypal and escrow.com will hold the payment deposit until the project is complete.
-This gives you ease of mind that the project will be completed while assuring the independent contractor that the appropriate amount of funding is set aside to complete the project.
+This gives you ease of mind that the project will be completed, while assuring the independent contractor that the appropriate amount of funding has been set aside to pay for the project.
 Keep in mind that these services may include small transaction fees.
-While the fee amount is trivial for smaller projects, it can add up quickly, and is something to consider when paying freelancers larger sums of money.
+While the fee amount is trivial for smaller projects, it can add up quickly and is something to consider when paying freelancers larger sums of money.

 Platforms like Oyster makes it easy to stay organized by managing the operational, financial, and legal components of working with independent contractors.
-Keeping track of all these functions in one place helps your company to streamline its processes.
-These platforms are ideal if you are looking to manage lots of freelancers who are globally distributed because they can help you quickly onboard and offboard, store important documents, and remain legally compliant regardless of where the independent contractor is located.
+Keeping track of all these functions in one place helps your company to streamline processes.
+These platforms are ideal if you’re looking to pay and manage lots of freelancers who are globally distributed because they can help you quickly onboard and offboard, store important documents, and remain legally compliant regardless of where the independent contractor is located.

 Some of the payment options outlined above include processing fees and take longer to transfer the money.
 This is important to consider and communicate with the independent contractor prior to agreeing on a payment method.

-If you are planning to use a wire transfer, be prepared to pay higher fees than if you use some of the other methods.
+If you’re planning to use a wire transfer, be prepared to pay higher fees than if you use some of the other methods.
 For larger projects, you may also need to consider the transfer limit and take that into consideration when choosing a payment method.

-So now that you’ve established a payment rate and method of payment, it is important to consider a few best practices to establish a strong working relationship with the independent contractor.
+Now that you’ve established a payment rate and payment method, it’s important to consider a few best practices to establish a strong working relationship with the independent contractor.

-For example, before any work is done, make sure that both parties are clear on and agree on the payment terms and rates.
+For example, before any work is done, make sure that both parties are clear on and agree on the payment terms and rates so you can avoid gray areas or complications in the future.
 Understand the independent contractor’s local labor laws and take into consideration how the contractor’s location impacts payment processing, currency exchange rates, and payment expectations.

-While it’s easy to want to just jump into the work, it is worth taking the time to make sure everyone is in agreement to avoid later conflicts.
+While it’s easy to want to just jump into the work, it’s worth taking the time to make sure everyone is in agreement to avoid later conflicts.

-As an employer or company, you should have a system for handling taxes and ensuring tax compliance.
+Make sure you understand your responsibilities and have a system for handling taxes and ensuring tax compliance.
 Even though independent contractors are responsible for their own taxes, you need to have a good system in place for recording information, classifying contractors correctly, and reporting compliance.

-There is certainly no shortage of options as 79% of full time independent contractors are happier working on their own than in a traditional job.
-Having the understanding of how to navigate the conversation around payment will ensure that your company maintains a positive, and potentially long term, relationship with any independent contractors you choose to work with.
+There’s certainly no shortage of options as 79% of full time independent contractors are happier working on their own than in a traditional job.
+Having the understanding of how to navigate the conversation around payment will ensure that your company maintains a positive, and potentially long-term, relationship with any independent contractors you choose to work with.